0

 Pruning and propagation

-The plant naturally form side shoots over time.
-These can be uprooted and planted in open spaces.
-If the plant has grown taller so that there are visible internodes on the vertical stem, the top portion can be cut and replanted similar to any other stem plant.
+The plant naturally produces side shoots over time.
+These can be uprooted and replanted in open spaces.
+When the plant has grown to the point where there are visible internodes on the vertical stem, the top portion can be cut and replanted just like any other stem plant.